Pigius/avp-cli/README.md

   "validationMode": "STRICT",
-  "policyStoreDescription": "Policy store for the Context Scenario, created via avp-cli tool", "name": "Ecommerce with Context usage Scenario", "description": "This scenario demonstrates the use of context in AWS Verified Permissions.
+  "policyStoreDescription": "Policy store for the Context Scenario, created via avp-cli tool", "name": "Ecommerce with Context usage Scenario", "description": "This scenario demonstrates the use of context in Amazon Verified Permissions.
 It allows customers to view products only when they are in the US region.", "schemaPath": "./scenarios/ecommerceContextScenario/schema.json", "policies": [
     {